digitallabor-berlin/eudiw-sca/openbanking-r2s.md

 1. `HTTP GET` to load the OpenID4VP authorization request for the SCA
 2. `HTTP 200` response including the OpenID4VP authorization request, which must contain
     - the actual payload for the transaction in the `authorization_details` and
-    - the `presentation_definition` requesting a self-attested credential that will include the payload from the `authorization_details` as described in Request2sign[^r2s].
+    - the `presentation_definition` requesting the presentation of a self-attested credential that will include the payload from the `authorization_details` as described in Request2sign[^r2s].
 3. The wallet presents the payment details to the payer.
 The `input_descriptor` of the `payment_definition` with the `id` `request2sign_input` will also provide a JSON schema the wallet can use to dynamically generate a form to display the content of the `authorization_details` to the payer and ask for consent[^js_an_example].
 4. The user consents to the presentation of the payment request credential by providing the first factor like a wallet PIN or biometrics.
 5. The wallet creates a payment request credential presentation linked dynamically to the transaction by including the transaction details and signs it using the private key as the second factor.
-6. `HTTP POST` including the OpenID4VP authorization response and the signed payment request credential.
+6. `HTTP POST` including the OpenID4VP authorization response and the verifiable presentation of the self-attested payment request credential.
-7. The ASPSP verifies the payment request credential using the public key of the payer and executes the payment.
+7. The ASPSP verifies the verfiable presentation of the payment request credential using the public key of the payer and executes the payment.
-8. `HTTP 200`  signals the wallet that the credential has been received and verified successfully.
+8. `HTTP 200`  signals the wallet that the verifiable presentation has been received and verified successfully.
 Depending on the payment rail, it might also indicate the successful execution of a payment.

 Example of a complete authorization request object: